 - Zoom recordings greater than 5GB will not be copied into Echo360.
 Those must be manually downloaded/uploaded into Echo360 if appropriate.

 - You CAN opt-in or out of automatic ingestion of Zoom recordings into Echo360.
 This setting can be toggled on or off by instructors or teaching assistants for their own accounts through the Account Settings page.
 Meaning you can temporarily suspend/enable Echo360 retrieval of your Zoom cloud recordings, then suspend/enable them again when appropriate.

 Students can use Zoom, if they have a zoom login for the institution's account.
 This is not common but it is possible.
 Once again, in order for those recordings to be automatically ingested by Echo360, they must be recorded using a Zoom account that matches the user's Email address in Echo360, and they must be recorded to the Zoom cloud.

 AS ALWAYS, Zoom meetings can be recorded directly to the local machine and uploaded manually to your library.
 They can also be recorded to the Zoom cloud, downloaded from Zoom, then uploaded to Echo360.

 Recording Layout Options in Zoom

-Unless set and enforced by your Zoom Administrator, when you configure your Zoom meeting room and set Record to Cloud as the default option, you can change the Cloud recording settings.
+Unless set and locked by your Zoom Administrator, you can change your Zoom Cloud recording settings, including setting Record to Cloud as the default option.

 For the normal two-channel "speaker view with display/shared screen" experience, be sure to enable Record active speaker with shared screen option.
 This is shown in the below figure.